UsabilityEngineering/ThatWineIsMine/README.md

 * Moving forward with our **revised prototype** we’ve planned a usability pilot test
 * We first defined a few background items to start off each test.
-  * Winery Background
+  * Winery Visitation History
-  * Other app features
+  * Other app tools and priorities
   * Product Interest
 * **Task 1**: Identify pet-friendly winery
 * **Task 2**: Finding winery tour with Segways